Skip to main content

 Overview

-Goldsky is a high-performance data indexing provider for Fogo that makes it easy to extract, transform, and load on-chain data to power both application and analytics use cases via Turbo Pipelines (real-time data replication pipelines).
+Goldsky is the modern back-end for crypto-enabled products; the infrastructure layer between your application and the blockchain.
+We handle the complex, undifferentiated work of building on crypto rails: streaming real-time data, maintaining reliable chain connectivity, and executing onchain logic.
+Teams use Goldsky to ship faster and stay focused on their core product.
 Fogo is a purpose-built Layer 1 blockchain designed for high-performance trading with sub-40ms blocks, sub-second confirmation, and SVM L1 compatibility.
 Built on a custom Firedancer client, Fogo delivers the speed and reliability demanded by modern finance.

 Getting started